New in Sketch — Independent borders, selection colors, and more Learn more

 Combining shapes

-When you apply a Boolean operation to two or more shapes, it will group the original shapes together in a new combined shape.
+When you apply a Boolean operation to two or more shapes, the original shapes are grouped together in a new combined shape.

-With combined shapes, Boolean operations are non-destructive.
-That means you can edit the original shapes and change the result at any time.
-You can even even bring together two or more combined shapes with a new Boolean operation.
+Combined shapes are non-destructive, so you can edit the original shapes and change the result at any time.
+You can also bring two or more combined shapes together with a new Boolean operation.

 Boolean operations are non-destructive, so you can keep tweaking shapes to see what works best